-To boost the overall health of your dog, you need to feed him a well-balanced diet.
+To boost the overall health of your dog, you need to feed them a well-balanced diet.

-Fruit and vegetables for dogs is a must, as they contain lots of essential nutrients which will keep your pet healthy, and reduce the rate of regular illness treatment.
+Fruit and vegetables contain lots of essential nutrients which will keep your pet healthy, full of energy, and will likely reduce the rate of regular illness treatment.

-Fruit and vegetables for dogs is a must, as they contain lots of essential nutrients which will keep your pet healthy.
-However, you need to be aware that there are some fruit and veg that dogs cannot eat and it’s important to give them the right portion of the ones they can eat as part of a balanced diet.
+Of course!
+You just need to be aware that there are some fruit and veggies that dogs cannot eat, and it’s important to give them the right portion of the ones they can eat as part of a balanced diet.

-Sometimes, it’s safer and easier to check with a veterinarian or dietician to guide you when feeding a dog.
+Sometimes, it’s safer and easier to check with a vet or doggy dietician to guide you on what’s best for your particular breed of dog.

-Overall, the diet needs to be nutritionally balanced, low in fat content, and suitable for the life stage of your pet.
-When you include fruit and vegetables for dogs in their menu, they have access to essential vitamins and minerals.
-These essential nutrients ensure they stay healthy and strong, alongside boosting their immune system.
+Overall though, every dog’s diet needs to be nutritionally balanced, low in fat content, and suitable for the life stage of your pet.
+When you include fruit and vegetables in your dog’s daily menu, the essential nutrients they’ll get will ensure they stay healthy and strong, alongside boosting their immune system.

 Top fruit and veg for your pup